karkman/MetagenomeCourse2019/MetagenomePart4.md

 So far, so good?

->Please note that if you work from your laptop, please do not add `--server-only -P 8080`, as it prevents the opening of the window in the browser.
+>Please note that if you work from your laptop, please do not add `--server-only -P XXXX`, as it prevents the opening of the window in the browser.

 ## 03- Describing the interface